Chelsea Manning: README.txt book

 In May 2019, Manning announced that Farrar, Straus & Giroux would publish her memoir.
 She said it would be primarily a personal narrative that would not relitigate the facts of her case.
 The book, README.txt, was published in 2022.
 It focuses on Manning's early adulthood, Army career, and early gender transition.
 During an interview about the book, Manning said:

 I wanted to put down in writing the context of who I am, my whole life, my life story—from my perspective as much as possible.
 Obviously, it's in the context of people's interest in certain events.
 But I am an all-encompassing human being, and I didn't come from a vacuum.
 I was shaped into the person I've become.
 And I wanted to sketch that out, give people an idea of my own background, my own story.
 It's been called a memoir but I think of it more as a coming-of-age story.

+Activism

+In December 2024, Manning was one of 15 protesters arrested at a "sit-in" at a women's bathroom across from the Washington, D.C., office of U.S. House Speaker Mike Johnson.
+The protest was organized by Gender Liberation Movement in response to House Resolution 1579, which would ban bathroom access for transgender people in federal buildings.

+On April 13, 2026, Manning and nearly 100 other protesters were arrested at a pro-Palestine action targeting arms sales to Israel outside the offices of New York senators Chuck Schumer and Kirsten Gillibrand.
+The protest was organized with the anti-Zionist advocacy group Jewish Voice for Peace.
+Actors Hari Nef and Hannah Einbinder also participated.
+Manning was arrested alongside over 100 protestors at a September 2026 protest ahead of a speech by Israeli prime minister Benjamin Netanyahu at the United Nations General Assembly.